Phrogz/docubot/README.md

 The metadata section consists of lower-case attributes (like "`title`") and values separated by colons.
 This section must be separated from the rest of the document by three plus characters on their own line ("`+++`").
 For example:

     title   : What does the Metadata Section Look Like? author  : Gavin Kistner
     edited  : 2010-01-05
+    summary : Example of a file using a metadata section.
     +++
     It does not matter what this file is named; the title above will be used instead.
 (However, the file name affects sorting in the TOC.)